symfony/symfony-docs/components/form.rst

 That's it!
 By printing ``form_widget(form)``, each field in the form is rendered, along with a label and error message (if there is one).
-While this is convenient, it's not very flexible (yet).
-Usually, you'll want to render each form field individually so you can control how the form looks.
-You'll learn how to do that in the :doc:`form customization </form/form_customization>` article.
+While this is convenient,it is not very flexible (yet).
+Usually, you will want to render each form field individually so you can control how the form looks.
+You will learn how to do that in the :doc:`form customization </form/form_customization>` article.

 Changing a Form's Method and Action